gajendrabisht/aws-ec2-describe/README.md

 ## Testing
 - run command './gradlew clean test'
-- test report can be found on '.../aws-ec2-describe/build/reports/tests/test/index.html'
+- TDD, test report can be found on '.../aws-ec2-describe/build/reports/tests/test/index.html'
+- BDD, Cucumber, report can be found on '.../aws-ec2-describe/cucumber-report/index.html'

 ## Run Locally (with aws access)
 NOTE: Ideally access to applications should be controlled by custom access policies